harshita-soni-2004/andromeda-light-nextjs/content/_index.md

       content: Built-in advanced security protocols and updates protect your business and customers from evolving online threats.
     - icon: "wind"
       title: Scalable Infrastructure
-      content: Our solutions are built to scale, ensuring your app or website grows as your business expands, without any performance hiccups.
+      content: Our software are built to scale, ensuring your app or website grows as your business expands, without any performance hiccups.

 #intro
 intro:
   title: "Exclusively Designed for Your Business Success"
   subtitle: "TFS Techno: Empowering Your Digital Transformation"
   description: |
-    With over 10 years of expertise in web and app development, TFS Techno Features Solution crafts innovative solutions that elevate your business. <br/>
+    With over 10 years of expertise in web and app development, TFS Techno Features Software crafts innovative solutions that elevate your business. <br/>
     Our platform brings your ideas to life with tailored designs, robust security, and seamless functionality, <br/>
     ensuring optimal performance for your digital presence.
   thumbnail: "/images/video-popup.jpg"